C&T director introduces new coin at first town hall

 |0

-This work, C&T director introduces new coin at first town hall [Image 3 of 3], by Mikia Muhammad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, C&T director introduces new coin at first town hall, by Mikia Muhammad, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.